70 Useful Davinci Resolve Keyboard Shortcuts for Every DaVinci User

 • Go to the last frame: [‘]

-• Go to previous keyframe: [
+• Go to the previous keyframe: [

 • Go to the next keyframe: ]